 The 2020 Cherry Blossom Tour of Japan – Classic Route is specifically designed to combine Japan’s must-see sights with the delicate cherry blossom as spring hits its peak.
 You start your experience in the bustling national capital of Tokyo and visiting the one-time seaside capital of Kamakura.
 Next is the hot springs town of Hakone with its views of Mt Fuji.
-Also there is short stop at fascinating Nagoya where you see Noritake and Toyota museums before arriving at Kyoto to surround yourself in the imperial heritage of this UNESCO-listed city.
+Continuing your Journey through Japan you move on to Kyoto to surround yourself in the imperial heritage of this UNESCO-listed city.
 Heading south west we come to historic Hiroshima and then to the sacred island of Miyajima.
 Finally the tour concludes in with another cultural contrast in Osaka.

 This compact 14-day tour blends cherry blossom colour in with Japan’s most classic destinations.
 Along the way it offers a deep insights into Japan’s history and cultural traditions, including a private-group encounter with a modern-day geisha.
 This tour offers an authentic introduction to the country in spring-time for those who prefer a more relaxed pace and some luxury in their accommodation choice.
 It’s a perfect choice if you like more structured holiday which is almost fully escorted by specialist guides, includes all your transport in Japan and most meals.

 Places visited: Tokyo, Kamakura, Hakone, Kyoto, Hiroshima, Miyajima and Osaka

 Group size: Min 6, Max 8